sophiapoirier/destroyfx/dfx-library/README.md

 modified BSD License (see bsd-license.txt) rather than the GNU General Public License (GPL).

-`dfxdefines.h` a bunch of basic definitions for Destroy FX plugins, and some base stuff that's just useful in all of our the source tree.
+`dfx-base.h` a bunch of core definitions for Destroy FX plugins, and some base stuff that's just useful in all of our the source tree.

 `dfxmath.h` has various handy math-related constants and functions.